Handy library to work with pre-trained ELMo embeddings in TensorFlow

 model = ElmoModel()

-First, let's load a pretrained model from disk:
+First, let's load a pretrained model:

 PATH_TO_ELMO is either a ZIP archive downloaded from the NLPL vector repository, OR a directory containing 2 files: